Tag Archives: Michael Graves

 July 3, 2015

-Team Disney Building, Burbank, California, by Michael Graves (photo by MGA&D)
+Team Disney Building, Burbank, California (photo by Kristen Colada Adams on Unsplash)

 Writing my business plan for Poon Design Inc. decades ago, a small paperback on entrepreneurship suggested that I think about an existing company that might be a model for my future company.
 The topics at hand were not about the business model, profits, size of staff, or geography—or even design style.